 Capitalized software includes the fair value of software acquired in business combinations, purchased software and capitalized software development costs.
 Purchased software is recorded at cost and amortized using the straight-line method over its estimated useful life.
 Software acquired in business combinations is recorded at its fair value and amortized using straight-line or accelerated methods over its estimated useful life, ranging from 5 to 10 years.
 In our Black Knight segment we have significant internally developed software.
 These costs are amortized using the straight-line method or accelerated over the estimated useful life.
 Useful lives of computer software range from 3 to 10 years.
 For software products to be sold, leased, or otherwise marketed (ASC 985-20 software), all costs incurred to establish the technological feasibility are research and development costs, and are expensed as they are incurred.
 Costs incurred subsequent to establishing technological feasibility, such as programmers' salaries and related payroll costs and costs of independent contractors, are capitalized and amortized on a product by product basis commencing on the date of general release to customers.
-We do not capitalize any costs incurred during the preliminary project stage are expensed as they are incurred.
-Internal and external costs incurred during the application development stage are capitalized and amortized on a product by product basis commencing on the date the software is ready for its intended use.
+We do not capitalize any costs once the product is available for general release to customers.
+For internal-use computer software products, internal and external costs incurred during the preliminary project stage are expensed as they are incurred.
+Internal and external costs incurred during the application development stage are capitalized and amortized on a product basis commencing on the date the software is ready for its intended use.
 We do not capitalize any costs once the software is ready for its intended use.